"We are already missing the quiet tranquil surroundings, that allowed us to de- stress from our busy lives; we have already booked for next year."

 Guest review

-Kefalonia is perhaps best known as being the location of the film Captain Corellis' Mandolin.
-Based on the novel Corelli's Mandolin by Louis de Bernieres, Captain is set on the island in early World War II.
+Kefalonia is perhaps best known as being the location of the film Captain Corelli's Mandolin.
+Based on the novel Corelli's Mandolin by Louis de Bernieres, it is set on the island in early World War II.
 The Italian army has gained control of the island, led by Captain Corelli (Nicolas Cage), a man who appreciates good music and beautiful women.
 When Corelli begins a passionate affair with Pelagia (Penélope Cruz), a local beauty engaged to marry a town fisherman (Bale), a dramatic love triangle occurs, in which all involved are forced to weigh the power of their allegiances against the strength of their love.

-But the real Kefalonia in the 21st century is just as romantic, utterly enticing and certainly as beautiful.
+The beauty of the island is perfectly captured in the film and the locations are popular places to visit - but the real Kefalonia in the 21st century is just as romantic, utterly enticing and certainly as beautiful.

 History